PisChiao/TDNSService/README.md

-2. Copy the files in the Configs folder to the generated directory (Debug or Realse)
+2. Copy the files in the Configs folder to the generated directory (Debug or Release)